amiabix/OP-ZisK/tests/README.md

   `artifacts/compressed/artifacts.tzst` and is unpacked into `artifacts/src`
   before tests.
 - `optimism/`: Vendored `succinctlabs/optimism` repository using
-  `op-succinct-sysgo` branch, which contains `op-succinct` integration code with Optimism devstack.
+  `op-succinct-sysgo` branch, which contains OP-ZisK integration code with Optimism devstack.
 - `bindings/`, `presets/`, `utils/`: Presets, helpers and generated code used by the tests.